-The Real Madrid View
+The Madrid View

 Football and oil have transformed life in Aberdeen

-Just as in 1981, when it lost 1-0 in Paris against Liverpool, Real Madrid has to face in an European final another British Red Devils.
-On this occasion, the rivals will be the unknown Aberdeen of Alex Ferguson, a Scottish team lacking European titles/accolades.
+Just as in 1981, when it lost 1-0 in Paris against Liverpool, Real Madrid has to face in a European final another British Red Devils.
+On this occasion, the rivals will be the unknown Aberdeen of Alex Ferguson, a Scottish team lacking in European titles/accolades.
 Alfredo di Stefano’s men seem comfortable with a rival whom they consider beatable in the Gothenburg final and point to the fact that in a competition full of fearsome teams, like Bayern Munich, Tottenham, Red Star, Inter Milan or even Barcelona, the rival could have been a lot more uncomfortable.

-An El Pais correspondent was in the Scottish city which is living in hope of the European final.
+An El Pais correspondent was in the Scottish city which is living in hope of the European trophy.
 Life in Aberdeen has been transformed by oil from the North Sea and the European Final.
 This cold northern city is the main point of unloading of the black oil that brings an air of prosperity uncommon in a Scotland frightened by the ghost of unemployment.
-However, in the neat Pittodrie stadium (with a 24,000 seat capacity), they say that the arrival of the manager Alex Ferguson in 1978 was more decisive than that of the oil.
+However, in the neat Pittodrie stadium (with a 24,000 seat capacity), they say that the arrival of the manager Alex Ferguson in 1978 was more decisive than that of oil.
 Ferguson’s team is a good reflection of the cautious character of the northern Scottish folk.
-There is some sort of caution in the presence of foreigners and although the players display a good sense of humour and cordiality, when interviewed, they prefer to hide behind ironic or humorous responses rather than telling truths or admissions of what they are really thinking.
+There is a sort of caution in the presence of foreigners, and although the players display a good sense of humour and cordiality when interviewed, they prefer to hide behind ironic or humorous responses rather than telling truths.

 Even the nickname of “The Dons” has an obscure origin to mislead the foreigner.
-Supposedly the club is nameed after the Don River, which goes through the city.
-But the true reason is that Aberdeen was funded in 1903 by a group of dons (academics from the local university).
+Supposedly the club is named after the Don River, which goes through the city.
+But the true reason is that Aberdeen was founded in 1903 by a group of academics from the local university.

 Living under the shadows of the “big boys”

 Since its foundation, Aberdeen, just like most Scottish teams has lived under the shadow of Celtic and Rangers, the two Glasgow teams.
-Until the arrival of Ferguson, they had won only one league title (1955), two Cups (1947, 1970) and three League Cups (1946,1956 and 1977).
-With Ferguson, the Dons have won one league title and a Cup in the last three years and in spite of this, Ferguson continues his work without a contract, “I don’t care about pieces of paper” says the coach, “and I trust the word of our president Dick Donald.
-This season is very important to us, because we are reaping the fruit of our work of the last five years.
-Our European Season and especially our victory against Bayern, has given us prestige and finally it has given us an identity within continental football”.
+Until the arrival of Ferguson, they had won only one league title (1955), two Cups (1947, 1970) and three League Cups (1946,1956 &1977).
+With Ferguson, the Dons have won one league title and a cup in the last three years, and in spite of this, Ferguson continues his work without a contract; “I don’t care about pieces of paper, I trust the word of our president Dick Donald” says the coach.
+This season is very important to us because we are reaping the fruit of our work of the last five years.
+Our European season and especially our victory against Bayern has given us prestige, and finally, it has given us an identity within continental football”.

 A British styled team